USS Utah (SSN-801)

 Utah (SSN-801), a Virginia-class submarine, is the second U.S. Navy vessel named for the state of Utah.
 Secretary of the Navy Ray Mabus announced the name on September 28, 2015, at a ceremony in Salt Lake City, Utah.
 The Navy specifically selected boat number "801" to be named Utah, even jumping over some other as-yet-unnamed boats, as 801 is the telephone area code for Utah's capital, Salt Lake City.

 The keel laying ceremony took place 1 September 2021 at the Groton Facility of General Dynamics Electric Boat in Groton, Connecticut.
-The ships sponsor is Kate Mabus, daughter of Former Secretary of the Navy, Ray Mabus.
+The ship's sponsors are Sharon Lee, wife of US Senator, Mike Lee, and Mary Kaye Huntsman, wife of former Utah governor Jon Huntsman Jr..

+The USS Utah was christened on October 25, 2025 in Groton, Connecticut.